As we continue the fight for visibility and equality, it’s important to honor those who blazed a trail for the rest of us to follow.

-She fought tireless to ensure that drag queens, trans men and women and other non-gender-conforming people wouldn’t be thrown under the bus by assimilationist gays looking for a quick fix.
+She fought tirelessly to ensure that drag queens, trans men and women, and other non-gender-conforming people wouldn’t be thrown under the bus by assimilationist gays looking for a quick fix.

 In her later years, Rivera became an active in the Metropolitan Community Church, directing its food-service and trans-outreach programs.
 She received lifetime achievement awards from numerous groups and, in 2000, was invited to speak at World Pride in Rome.

 Even on her deathbed in 2002, Rivera fought for her community—meeting with members of the Empire State Pride Agenda to push for the inclusion of trans rights in the Sexual Orientation Non-Discrimination bill facing the state Legislature.